googleads/googleads-mobile-android-examples/README.md

 Documentation
 ==============
-Check out our [developers site](https://developers.google.com/mobile-ads-sdk/) for documentation on using the SDK, and join the developer community on [our forum](https://groups.google.com/forum/#!forum/google-admob-ads-sdk).
+Check out our [developers' site](https://developers.google.com/mobile-ads-sdk/) for documentation on using the SDK, and join the developer community on [our forum](https://groups.google.com/forum/#!forum/google-admob-ads-sdk).

 Suggesting improvements
 =======================
-To file bugs, make feature requests, or to suggest other improvements, please use [github's issue tracker](https://github.com/googleads/googleads-mobile-android-examples/issues).
+To file bugs, make feature requests, or to suggest other improvements, please use [Github's issue tracker](https://github.com/googleads/googleads-mobile-android-examples/issues).

 License
 =======